-The Center invites applications for a postdoctoral fellowship in political theory for the academic year running from August 20, 2019 to June 30, 2020.
-Housed in the Department of Political Science, the Center for the Study of Liberal Democracy promotes the study and critical appreciation of the cardinal principles and institutions of liberal democracy, including, but not limited to, constitutionalism and rule of law, the meaning and scope of freedom and free markets in a democratic order, the place and role of religion in liberal democracies, and the relationship between liberty and equality.
+The Center for the Study of Liberal Democracy invites applications for a postdoctoral fellowship in political theory for the academic year running from August 17, 2020 to May 16, 2021.
+Housed in the Department of Political Science, the Center for the Study of Liberal Democracy promotes appreciation and critical understanding of the cardinal principles and institutions of liberal democracy, including, but not limited to constitutionalism and rule of law; the meaning and scope of freedom and free markets in a democratic order; the place and role of religion in liberal democracies; the relationship between liberty and equality; the balances among security, liberty, and privacy in a dangerous world; the role of the military in a free society; education and the state; and competition between liberal democracy and competing ideologies, including various forms of autocracy and new political religions.